Skip to main content

 This early insulin resistance can contribute to fatigue, weight gain, inflammation, and increased risk for cardiovascular disease.
 Additional testing may help identify metabolic patterns that warrant monitoring or lifestyle adjustments.

-Functional Medicine vs Reactive Healthcare Approaches
+Functional Medicine vs Reactive Lab-Based Care

 Conventional medicine often waits until labs clearly fall outside normal ranges.
 This approach emphasizes reviewing trends, symptoms, and lifestyle factors in addition to laboratory values.